 Object Description • Delete Check this box and click on 'Save' to delete the clock instance.
 Clock Instance Indicates the Instance of a particular Clock Instance [03].
-Click on the Clock Instance number to edit the Clock details Device Type Indicates the Type of the Clock Instance.
-There are five Device Types. ■ Ord-Bound - clock's Device Type is Ordinary-Boundary Clock. ■ P2p Transp - clock's Device Type is Peer to Peer Transparent Clock. ■ E2e Transp - clock's Device Type is End to End Transparent Clock.
+Click on the Clock Instance number to edit the Clock details HW Domain Indicates the HW clock domain used by the clock.
+Device Type Indicates the Type of the Clock Instance.
+There are five Device Types. ■ P2p Transp - clock's Device Type is Peer to Peer Transparent Clock. ■ E2e Transp - clock's Device Type is End to End Transparent Clock. • Profile Indicates the profile used by the clock.